 Additionally, the environmental air pollution caused by the presence of these waste products from poultry farming includes noxious gases like amines, amides, mercaptans, sulphides, and disulphides, which cause respiratory illnesses in both humans and animals (Roy et al., 2002; Trawinska et al., 2008).

-Furthermore, the droppings are a complete annoyance, especially in the current climate where environmental pollution is a major concern due to the link between pathogenic microbes and poultry bird droppings that are not properly treated or detoxified before being deposited or used as organic manure, which results in the degradation or deformity of evergreen ecological inhabitants by posing serious health risks to the living things (Sule et al., 2019).
+Furthermore;, the droppings are a complete annoyance, especially in the current climate where environmental pollution is a major concern due to the link between pathogenic microbes and poultry bird droppings that are not properly treated or detoxified before being deposited or used as organic manure, which results in the degradation or deformity of evergreen ecological inhabitants by posing serious health risks to the living things (Sule et al., 2019).

 Since water is a necessary nutrient for all living things, including poultry birds, it is extremely important in the poultry industry.
 Studies have shown that the water used in the poultry industry to feed the birds is not managed properly, which negatively affects their general wellbeing and can result in them being healthy or unhealthily, which can be passed on to the consumer (Wafaa et al., 2012).
 The majority of the chicken business currently ignores the health impact of their operations on the ecological system by not practicing sanitation and hygiene in their operations.